andracs/bridging-sustainability/manuscript/3-The-impact-of-digitalization.md

 While the goal of achieving fully sustainable digitalization is desirable, current technology and practices mean **100% sustainable IT does not yet exist.** This journey requires ongoing effort on multiple fronts, transforming technologies laden with unintended environmental and social side effects into "greener," more responsible alternatives.
 There is significant progress being made, but substantial work remains.

 Moving forward requires embracing **both reactive and proactive sustainability strategies.** We must address the impacts of existing systems (reactive) while simultaneously embedding sustainability principles into the design of new technologies, processes, and products (proactive).
-As highlighted (Figure 3.7), these approaches are complementary and essential for building a coherent path towards sustainability.
+As highlighted in the previous figure, these approaches are complementary and essential for building a coherent path towards sustainability.

 The following chapters will delve into the concrete actions and practical steps that individuals, organizations, and society can take to navigate this path and build a more sustainable digital future.